-The Friday Seminar Series for fall 2018 is listed below.
-Seminars are open to all and held Fridays at 4 pm during the semester, unless otherwise noted.
-Please check in at the Kiosk and tell admissions staff that you are here for the seminar.
-You will be admitted at no charge.
+Please check-in at the Kiosk and tell Admissions staff that you are here for the seminar.
+You will be admitted at no charge and directed to the venue.
 Out of respect for seminar speakers and to limit disruptions, guests of the Botany Seminar Series will not be admitted to the Garden after 4:10 pm.

 Flora of Sequoia and Kings Canyon National Parks – A Botanist’s Love Story

 Dana York fell in love with the unusual plants he found while exploring Kings River Canyon in the mid-1990s.
 This subsequently led to documenting the floristics of the watershed for a Master’s of Science project with CSU, Fresno.
 A five year thesis study ensued which included over 300 days in the field, 2,000 voucher collections, an untold amount of photographs, and sorting through 35,000 herbarium sheets to find species collected within the study area.
 All the data were entered into a database.
 The thesis, A Phytogeographic Analysis of the Kings River Basin, California, was completed in 1999.
 The next phase of the flora included writing the species descriptions, obtaining more floristic study references for the region, working on the illustrations, and writing keys.
 The culmination of over 20 years of work was the publication of an Illustrated Flora of Sequoia & Kings Canyon National Parks in 2018.
 York will discuss and highlight the discoveries, steps, and tools used to keep the love affair going through the years!

 New York Botanic Garden

 A New Flora for the Northeast: Challenges and Opportunities